mattzeunert/mattzeunert.github.io/_posts/2017-01-22-simulating-buttons-in-chrome-object-inspector.md

----
-layout: post
-title: Interactive console logs in Chrome
-date: 2017-01-10
----

 When building developer tools it's sometimes useful to let developers interact with the console logs to drill down for more detail.

-Since logs are usuallly static text, interacticity isn't something that comes easily.
-But I'll talk about three methods you can use:
+Logs aren't meant to be used to build an interactive UI, but I'll talk about three methods you can use:

 - console.group
 - Property getters